TILEPROXY BETA 7 (Tileproxy_Beta7_mar21.zip) A Brief "Getting Started" Tutorial

 TIP 4 - Trying out the 60cm and 30cm Super High Resolutions in FSX

-For some system gobbling eye-candy, if you have a fast computer with robust harware and you'd like to try out the new high resolution levels available in FSX: See This Page For Instructions
+For some system gobbling eye-candy, if you have a fast computer with robust hardware and you'd like to try out the new high resolution levels available in FSX: See This Page For Instructions

 TIP 5 - "Help, I've Got All Black Tiles!"

-This is a sometimes seen problem with Beta 7 and FS9, and there's a handy work around: See This Page For Instructions
+This was sometimes seen problem with Beta 7 and FS9.
+If you experience this problem with Beta 8 try this handy work around: See This Page For Instructions

 If that doesn't work (or if your problem is in FSX), check to see if you have left TWO sources selected in the ProxyUser.ini instead the required ONE as outlined in step 4 above.
 Shut down TP and FS, then comment out the extra one with a "#" sign, and repeat step 5 and you may be OK.